arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 After completing these steps your device will connect to your Wi-Fi and you will be taken to the device page.
 Here you can click on the icon in the bottom left corner to attach a thing to the device.
 To find out more about Arduino Cloud Things, go [here](https://docs.arduino.cc/arduino-cloud/cloud-interface/things/).

 ![Attach thing after Bluetooth](assets/attach-thing-to-bluetooth.png)

+The BLE interface is automatically turned off at the end of the procedure, and it remains off until board reset (see dedicated document section)

 Now you are ready to start using your board with the Arduino Cloud!